 Every employee providing direct care or supervising those who provide direct care must complete an initial competency evaluation as a part of the orientation process, and annually thereafter.
-It is the responsibility of the CRCF administrator to ensure that resident assistants and the supervising staff are competent to perform the tasks identified in the ICP.
+It is the responsibility of the CRCF administrator to ensure that resident assistants and the supervising staff are competent to perform the tasks identified in the individual care plan.
 The facility administrator and/or any staff person with daily supervisory responsibilities for resident assistants must complete the required competency evaluations annually.
-The annual competency evaluation is in addition to the training requirements of SCDHEC and six hours of in-service training mentioned below.
-All competency evaluations must be signed by a licensed Nurse.
-The competency evaluation form is in the Forms section of the provider portal.
-The provider may use a form of their choice if all items are covered.
+The annual competency evaluation is in addition to the training requirements of DHEC and six hours of in-service training mentioned below.
+All competency evaluations must be signed by a licensed nurse.
+The competency evaluation form is located in the Forms section of this manual.
+The provider may use a form of their choice as long as all items are covered.